All Episodes

 Yes.

-Anyway, Jonathan Gillam is uh with us.
+Anyway, Jonathan Gillum is with us.

-Um Danielle, how are you?
+Danielle, how are you?

-That's a yes, yes, you can, and I'm great.
+Yes, you can, and I'm great.

-Okay, Danielle is expecting a beautiful baby what?
+Danielle is expecting a beautiful baby what?

 Congratulations.

-And this is your what second, right?
+And this is your, what, second, right?

-Yeah, I have a three and a half year old.
+Sick and yeah, I have a three and a half year old.

 Congratulations.